firebase/genkit/docs/evaluation.md

 5. Finally, click **Run evaluation** to start evaluation.
 Depending on the flow you're testing, this may take a while.
 Once the evaluation is complete, you will see a success message with a link to view the results.
 Click on the link to go to the Evaluation details page.

-You can see the details of your evaluation run in this page, including original input, extracted context and metrics (if any).
+You can see the details of your evaluation run on this page, including original input, extracted context and metrics (if any).

 <!-- TODO, more convincing conclusion here? -->